jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

   * Rx ties directly into FA (the explanations literally show you the relevant FA pages).
 Use it as a way to learn FA, but it's lacking those broad lessons that Kaplan explanations often emphasize.
-  * Kaplan provides better analysis and review of each test: a table shows how long you spent on each question, if you changed your answer, jump to the explanation.
+  * Both provide about the same level of post-test analysis, but Kaplan shows you a few extra columns indicating time spent and which answer you switched.
-* User interface: Rx is a clear winner
+* **Rx has a better user interface.**
-  * Rx has an excellent, smooth web interface (HTML), poor iOS app
+  * Rx is a clear winner here: smooth web interface (HTML), but poor iOS app.
-  * Kaplan has a terrible interface (Flash) and even worse iOS app
+  * Kaplan has a terrible interface (Flash) and even worse iOS app.

 Ultimately, I ended up using both qbanks a lot, and I found it great to see information from multiple perspectives.
+Whenever pressed for time, I used the Kaplan bank to cover more material.

 [medEssentials]: http://www.amazon.com/s/?_encoding=UTF8&camp=1789&creative=390957&field-keywords=medessentials%20for%20usmle%20step%201&linkCode=ur2&tag=jgmalcolm-20&url=search-alias%3Dstripbooks&linkId=FQNEWPBM3VIQJQ2U